#EndSARS: Akeredolu lifts curfew as peace returns to Akure

-Gov. Oluwarotimi Akeredolu of Ondo State has lifted the 24 – hour indefinite curfew he imposed on the state, following the return of peace to Akure, the state capital.
+Governor Oluwarotimi Akeredolu of Ondo State has lifted the 24–hour indefinite curfew he imposed on the state, following the return of peace to Akure, the state capital.

-Mr Donald Ojogo, Commissioner for Information and Orientation, said on Friday in Akure, that the decision is with effect from Saturday.
+Donald Ojogo, Commissioner for Information and Orientation, said on Friday in Akure that the decision is with effect from Saturday.

 “The relative peace in the state capital, Akure, appears very encouraging just as the people’s resolve, especially the youths, not to allow brigandage under any guise is equally palpable.